Safnahúsið

-Safnahúsið (/is/, "the Culture House"), formerly Þjóðmenningarhúsið /is/, is an exhibition space in Reykjavík, Iceland, which houses an exhibition, Points of View, drawn from various national museums and other cultural institutions.
+Safnahúsið (/is/, meaning "the Culture House"), but called "the House of Collections" in English, formerly Þjóðmenningarhúsið /is/, is an exhibition space in Reykjavík, Iceland, which houses an exhibition, Points of View, drawn from various national museums and other cultural institutions.
 It has been part of the National Museum of Iceland since 2013.
 The director is Markús Þór Andrésson.
 The building, Hverfisgata 15, was constructed to house the National Library and at one time also housed a number of other museums.

 Building

 Safnahúsið was constructed in 1906-08 to a design by the Danish architect Johannes Magdahl Nielsen, to house the National Library (now combined with the library of the University of Iceland to form the National and University Library of Iceland) and the National Archives.
 The façade is decorated with crests bearing the names of literary figures.
 It was originally to be built of dolerite, like the parliament house, and to have a copper roof, but this was judged to be too expensive so the building was instead constructed of concrete with an iron roof.
 It was at the time one of the largest and finest buildings in the country.